projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 immediately following this label is the target for a ``:ref:`my label name``` reference from anywhere within the documentation set.
-The label **must** be added immediately before a heading so that there's a natural phrase to show when referencing this label (e.g., the heading text).
+The label **must** be added immediately before a heading so that there's a natural phrase to show when referencing this label (for example, the heading text).

-This is the same directive used to define a label that's a reference to a URL:
+This directive is also used to define a label that's a reference to a URL:

 .. code-block:: rest